sticknet/stick-protocol/README.md

 # Motivation

 End-to-end encryption has become a de facto standard in messengers, especially after the outbreak of the highly secure messaging protocol – Signal.
-However, this high adoption of secure end-to-end communications has been limited to messengers, and has not yet seen a noticeable trace in social network platforms.
-The Stick protocol is an end-to-end encryption protocol, based on the Signal protocol, specifically designed for social networks, and will be the protocol powering STiiiCK.
+However, this high adoption of secure end-to-end communications has been limited to messengers, and has not yet seen a noticeable trace in social network platforms, despite the increase in users’ privacy violations.
+The Stick protocol is an end-to-end encryption protocol, based on the Signal protocol, specifically designed for social networks.
 The Stick protocol supports re-establishable "many-to-many" encryption sessions in an asynchronous and multi-device setting while preserving forward secrecy and introducing backward secrecy.
 Evaluation 📈 <a target="_blank" href="https://omarbasem.com/pages/stickProtocolEvaluation.html">results</a> of the Stick protocol shows that it causes no noticeable compromise on usability or performance.A 📄 <a href="https://omarbasem.com/PDFs/StickProtocolPaper.pdf">Scientific Paper</a> is available for those interested in the project’s technical and research motivations.
 You can also checkout this <a href="https://www.youtube.com/watch?v=drNPWNQG1qA">🎥 demonstration video</a>.

+Stick is the protocol that will be used in <a href="https://www.stiiick.com">STiiiCK</a> - an end-to-end encrypted social network platform.

 # Installation